 - What other drugs will affect beractant (Survanta)?

 - Where can I get more information?

 What happens if my child misses a dose (Survanta)?

-Since beractant is given by healthcare professionals in a hospital setting, it is not likely that your child will miss a dose.
+Since beractant is given as needed by a healthcare professional, it is not likely that your baby will miss a dose.